Novel Coronavirus Information Center

 Elsevier Clinical Solutions

-Clinical Overviews are easy-to-scan clinically focused medical topic summaries designed to match the clinician workflow.
-Elsevier's Point-of-Care Editorial team develops Clinical Overviews through a process that includes review and revision by a medical editor; peer reviews performed by subject matter experts; a production review to ensure consistency in style, grammar, and punctuation; and a final evaluation by the editor-in-chief.
+Clinical Overviews on ClinicalKey are easy-to-scan clinically focused medical topic summaries designed to match the clinician workflow.
+Elsevier's Point-of-Care Editorial team develops them through a process that includes review and revision by a medical editor; peer reviews performed by subject matter experts; a production review to ensure consistency in style, grammar, and punctuation; and a final evaluation by the editor-in-chief.

 Clinical Skills for Nursing